 - If you are planning on going camping with your dogs, all parks in different states have different rules.
 To help with this (rather than looking for each park through the various government websites) check out this great website Camping With Your Dogs, which has a lot of helpful advice and links for camping in all Australian states with your best mates.
 Kristy and Geoff can also be contacted if you have any specific questions.

 Important Note: Last but by no means least, to ensure a happy vacation for all, never leave your animal tethered without shade or water or for long periods of time, and never leave your pet in a car.
 Besides being cruel it is against the law.
-I can’t stress this enough after once having to rescue a dog in this situation who was left in a car in the street outside my home when it’s owners unbelievably left him there and went Christmas shopping.
+I can’t stress this enough after once having to rescue a dog in this situation who was left in a car in the street outside my home when it’s owners unbelievably left him there and went Christmas shopping for hours!

 For more information on taking dogs on road trips click on this link to the RSPCA, and happy holidays!